fluencelabs/cli/docs/configs/fluence.md

 ## aquaImports

 A list of path to be considered by aqua compiler to be used as imports.
 First dependency in the list has the highest priority.
-Priority of imports is considered in the following order: imports from --import flags, imports from aquaImports property in fluence.yaml, project's .fluence/aqua dir, npm dependencies from fluence.yaml, npm dependencies from \~/.fluence/config.yaml, npm dependencies recommended by fluence
+Priority of imports is considered in the following order: imports from --import flags, imports from aquaImports property in fluence.yaml, project's .fluence/aqua dir, npm dependencies from fluence.yaml, npm dependencies from user's .fluence/config.yaml, npm dependencies recommended by fluence

 `aquaImports`